Experiencing left arm pain can be unsettling, especially when you’re not sure if it’s from a physical issue or anxiety.

-This guide will help you understand why anxiety might make your left arm hurt, what the symptoms look like, and how to treat it.
+This guide will help you understand why anxiety might cause left arm pain, what the symptoms look like, and how to treat it.
 Knowing whether your pain is from anxiety or something more serious like a heart attack is important for taking the right steps to feel better.

 Can anxiety cause arm pain?